Compost & Microbial Teas

 You can make compost tea easily by placing compost in a fine mesh and brewing it in a heavily aerated solution.
 Microbial Teas are much the same but offer a greater variety of organic nutrients and specified microbes for ingredients.

-Our favorite new option that has become a go-to product for many of us on the team are the Instant Tea’s offered by Cultured Biologix.
+Another great new option that has become a go-to product for many of us on the team are the Instant Tea’s offered by Cultured Biologix.
 Their veg and bloom microbial teas are just-add-water products with light nutrient loads and heavy microbial populations.
 We love using them in between feedings to help break down nutrients and keep the soil ecosystems healthy.